-UN Investigator Warns of Islamophobia but Acknowledges Right to Criticize Islam
+UN Rapporteur warns of Islamophobia but acknowledges right to criticise Islam

-Ahmed Shaheed, the United Nations Special Rapporteur (investigator) on freedom of religion or belief, has raised concerns about the growth of Islamophobia, arguing that since the 9/11 terrorist attacks, suspicion of Muslims “has escalated to epidemic proportions.”
+Ahmed Shaheed, the UN Special Rapporteur on freedom of religion or belief, has raised concerns about the growth of Islamophobia, arguing that since the 11 September terrorist attacks suspicion of Muslims “has escalated to epidemic proportions”.

-Shaheed raised these concerns in a “Report on Countering Islamophobia/Anti-Muslim Hatred” presented to the UN Human Rights Council this spring.
+Shaheed raised these concerns in a “Report on Countering Islamophobia/Anti-Muslim Hatred” presented to the UN Human Rights Council which met in spring 2021.

-Shaheed, a former foreign minister in the Maldives, argued that there is “collective blame cast on Muslims for terrorist acts purportedly carried out in the name of Islam, alongside Islamophobic attitudes that draw on negative overgeneralisations about Islam.”
+Shaheed, a former foreign minister of the Maldives, argued that there is “collective blame cast on Muslims for terrorist acts purportedly carried out in the name of Islam, alongside Islamophobic attitudes that draw on negative overgeneralisations about Islam”.

-He further argues that there are viewpoints “which depict [Muslims] as threatening and [center] on constructions of irreconcilable cultural difference between Muslims and the values of majority populations.”
+He further argues that there are viewpoints “which depict [Muslims] as threatening and centre on constructions of irreconcilable cultural difference between Muslims and the values of majority populations”.

-These, suggest Shaheed, “have [fueled] acts of discrimination, hostility and violence against Muslim individuals and communities.
+These, suggest Shaheed, “have fuelled acts of discrimination, hostility and violence against Muslim individuals and communities”.

 “I strongly encourage states to take all necessary measures to combat direct and indirect forms of discrimination against Muslims and prohibit any advocacy of religious hatred that constitutes incitement to violence,” he added.

-A report on Anti-Muslim Hatred and Discrimination submitted to the Special Rapporteur by the United Kingdom’s Islamic Human Rights Committee (IHRC) in November 2020 set out some suggestions of what measures the IHRC believe would be necessary.
+A report on Anti-Muslim Hatred and Discrimination submitted to the Special Rapporteur by the UK’s Islamic Human Rights Committee (IHRC) in November 2020 set out some suggestions of what measures the IHRC believe would be necessary.

-These include countries enshrining the recognition of “dual and even multiple identities” for their citizens by, for example, introducing “the office of an independent Mufti or council of ulema, which would … facilitate the teaching of traditional Islamic values [practiced] for many centuries.”
+These include countries enshrining the recognition of “dual and even multiple identities” for their citizens by, for example, introducing “the office of an independent Mufti or council of ulema, which would … facilitate the teaching of traditional Islamic values practised for many centuries”.

-IHRC also suggests the introduction of “an Islamic curriculum that will teach traditional Islamic norms, which will be taught alongside the mainstream curriculum as part of allowing dual space for citizens, to realize their rights to religious and cultural expression.”
+IHRC also suggests the introduction of “an Islamic curriculum that will teach traditional Islamic norms, which will be taught alongside the mainstream curriculum as part of allowing dual space for citizens, to realise their rights to religious and cultural expression”.

 Nevertheless, the IHRC submission links Islamophobia to racism affecting Muslim individuals rather than to critique of Islam as a religion.